Academy Award for Best Cinematography: Winners and nominees

 Winners are listed first in colored row, followed by the other nominees.

 Charles Rosher was the inaugural co-winner of this category, winning the award twice, first for Sunrise: A Song of Two Humans (1927) alongside Karl Struss and his second for The Yearling (1946) alongside Leonard Smith and Arthur Arling.

 Karl Struss was the inaugural co-winner of this category, winning alongside Charles Rosher for Sunrise: A Song of Two Humans (1927).

 Clyde De Vinna won for White Shadows in the South Seas (1928).

 Lee Garmes won for Shanghai Express (1932).

 Charles Lang is tied for the most nominations for this category with 18 nominations, winning once for A Farewell to Arms (1932).

 Victor Milner won for Cleopatra (1934).

 Hal Mohr won twice for A Midsummer Night's Dream (1935) along with co-winning with W. Howard Greene for Phantom of the Opera (1943).

 George Barnes won for Rebecca (1940).

 Tony Gaudio won for Anthony Adverse (1936), becoming the first ever Italian to win an Oscar.

 W. Howard Greene won alongside Hal Mohr for Phantom of the Opera (1943).

-Karl Freund won for Shanghai Express (1932).
+Karl Freund won for The Good Earth (1937).

 Joseph Ruttenberg (right) holds the tied record for the most wins in the category, winning four times for The Great Waltz (1938), Mrs. Miniver (1942), Somebody Up There Likes Me (1956), Gigi (1958).

 Gregg Toland won once amongst 6 nominations for Wuthering Heights (1939).

 Arthur C. Miller won three times amongst 7 nominations for How Green Was My Valley (1941), The Song of Bernadette (1943) and Anna and the King of Siam (1946).

 Ernest Palmer won alongside Ray Rennahan for Blood and Sand (1941).

 Leonard Smith co-won for The Yearling.
 (1946) alongside Arthur Arling and Charles Rosher.

 Jack Cardiff won for Black Narcissus (1947).

 William Daniels won for The Naked City (1948).